Things To Do While Waiting

 Single Player

-- Counting Objects: Choose an innocuous or overlooked, and see how many you can find.
+- Counting Objects: Choose an innocuous/overlooked object, and see how many you find.

 - Stranger Backstories: Why is a person acting that way?
 Who are they talking to?
 What wild, generous, hopeful stories can you invent?